Nuclear Dimension and Rigidity Results for Virtually Abelian Groups: Introduction

 \begin{thm} (Theorem \ref{crystallographic_is_preserved}) Let $G$ be a crystallographic group and $H$ a discrete group such that $C^*(G)\cong C^*(H)$.
 Then $H$ is crystallographic (of the same dimension and point group order as $G$). \end{thm}

-We then close by using this (and well established $C^*$-invariants) to demonstrate $C^*$-superrigidity of all $2D$ crystallographic groups.
+The crystallographic groups of Hirsch length two \footnote{The Hirsch length in a crystallographic group is also called dimension.} are called \emph{wallpaper groups}.
+There are 17 wallpaper groups.
+We close by using Theorem \ref{crystallographic_is_preserved} (and well established $C^*$-invariants) to demonstrate $C^*$-superrigidity of all wallpaper groups.
 Of particular note are the $15$ wallpaper groups with torsion, these are among the first known examples of infinite, amenable, groups with torsion demonstrating $C^*$-superrigidity.